ory/docs/docs/kratos/configuring.md

 `kratos.(json|yml|yaml|toml)`.
 This will enable automatic validation and code completion in VSCode, JetBrains' IDEs and other tools that utilise [schemastore.org](https://www.schemastore.org/json/) JSON schemas.
 Alternatively you can add the schema mapping manually as well.
-It is recommended to prevent leaking of secrets by setting sensitive values via environmental variables as described in the following section.
+It's recommended to prevent leaking of secrets by setting sensitive values via environmental variables as described in the following section.